bioSyntax/bioSyntax-site/dev.md

 ---
 	"HAPPINESS ONLY REAL WHEN SHARED" -C. McCandless

+## Community Charter

 bioSyntax is a community project for scientific syntax highlighting.
-We encourage you to change and customize it to suit your needs.
+We encourage you to explore, change and customize it to suit your needs.
 This page is a collection of resources to help you start that journey.
-Once you create something helpful, chances are others will find it helpful too, so share :)
+Once you create something helpful, chances are others will find it helpful too, so share it here :)

+Like many Open Source projects, we're volunteers with a common goal.
+We encourage new and creative solutions but require respectiful and professional conduct with one another.
+If you have any concerns or issues arise, let us know [info{AT}bioSyntax.org](mailto:info@bioSyntax.org) or contact any of the core devs.

+Like in life; the **<a href="https://en.wikipedia.org/wiki/Fisher%27s_fundamental_theorem_of_natural_selection" target="_blank">Fundamental Theorem of Natural Selection</a>** applies to Open Source software.

 {:toc}